 Item Costs and Valuation Methods: FIFO Method

-The FIFO (first in, first out) valuation method assumes that the items purchased or produced first are the first ones to be sold.
-As per FIFO, the inventory that a company has at the end of an accounting period consists of the most recently purchased or produced items.
+A company assigns the FIFO (first in, first out) valuation method to items when the item units purchased or produced first are the first ones to be sold.
+That is, the inventory that a company has at the end of an accounting period consists of the most recently purchased or produced item units.
 The primary advantage of the FIFO method is minimizing losses related to obsolete and perishable stock.
 International companies use the FIFO method because it is widely accepted by regulatory authorities and standards, including IFRS and GAAP.

-You assign the FIFO valuation method to a stock item by specifying FIFO in the Valuation Method box on the General tab of the Stock Items (IN202500) form.
+You assign this method to a stock item by specifying FIFO in the Valuation Method box on the General tab of the Stock Items (IN202500) form.

-Tracking of Costs for Items with the FIFO Method
+Cost Tracking for Items with the FIFO Method

-When a stock item is received in a warehouse, on the release of each new document the system creates a new cost layer.
-You can update item cost in a particular cost layer on the Adjustments (IN303000) form by selecting the required receiving document number in the Receipt Nbr. box on the Details tab.
+When a stock item is received in a warehouse, on the release of each new document, the system creates a new cost layer.
+You can update the item cost in a particular cost layer on the Adjustments (IN303000) form by selecting the required the receiving document number in the Receipt Nbr. box on the Details tab.

-When a certain quantity of a stock item with the FIFO valuation method is issued, the cost for the item is assigned starting with the earliest available cost layer.
+When a certain quantity of a stock item with the FIFO valuation method is issued, the system assigns the cost for the item starting with the earliest available cost layer.
 If the quantity to be issued is greater than the quantity in the earliest cost layer, this quantity is issued as follows:

 - The entire quantity from the earliest cost layer (with the associated unit cost)